-- Eldritch Location: The land of the white people or "Deep Dendo".
+- Eldritch Location: The land of the white people, "Deep Dendo".
 Its a dim yet completely white place with a swirling sky and monuments depicting horrible things.

-- Evil Mentor: The nurse, who taught a child to perform bizarre and dangerous magics.
+- Evil Mentor: The nurse, who taught a child to perform bizarre and dangerous magic.

-- Harmful to Minors: Teaching the dark arts to a child is one thing, but one of the magical tricks the nurse teaches the girl is to create a clay figurine with an implied phallus.
-The girl's trip to the land of the white people also includes stones depicting graphic acts.
+- Harmful to Minors: Teaching the dark arts to a child is one thing.
+But one of the magical tricks the nurse teaches the girl is to create a clay figurine that she implicitly has sex with.
+The girl's trip to the land of the white people also includes stones depicting graphic and disturbing acts.

 - Have a Gay Old Time: No, this is not a story about rednecks.